pvarentsov/nestjs-pg-notify/README.md

 }
 ```

-Standard decorator `@Ctx()` allows access to the context of the incoming request.
-In our case context object is an instance of `PgNotifyContext`.
+The standard decorator `@Ctx()` allows access to the context of the incoming request.
+In our case, the context object is an instance of `PgNotifyContext`.

 ### Setup `PgNotifyClient` as client proxy

-Client proxy can be registered as a custom provider.
-The configuration is the same as the configuration of `PgNotifyServer`.
+The client proxy can be registered as a custom provider.
+The configuration is the same as the configuration of the `PgNotifyServer`.

 ```typescript
 import { PgNotifyClient } from 'nestjs-pg-notify';